 Which jurisdiction applies?

 Robbery offences are strict indictable offences and can only be finalised in the District Court.
 If an adult is charged with the offence, they must go through a committal proceeding in the Magistrates Court, before the charge is committed to the District Court.
 If a juvenile is charged with robbery, the matter the committal proceeding will be held in the Children’s Court.

 If a person assaults a person with intent to steal and uses violence or the threat of violence to try to achieve the theft or overcome the victim’s resistance, they are guilty of attempted robbery and may be imprisoned for up to seven years.
-If the robbery is attempted under circumstances of aggravation, they may be imprisonment for up to 14 years.
+If the robbery is attempted under circumstances of aggravation, they may be imprisoned for up to 14 years.
 If the offender wounds a person using an offensive weapon, they are liable to imprisonment for life.